Overview

 - Under Launch Browser Client, select Moderate.

-- A window will temporarily pop up showing connection status.
+- A window or two will temporarily pop up showing connection status of Initializing and Connecting.

 Installing F5/Big IP-Edge on Windows computers: